Interview – Rick DeJesus of Adelitas Way

 Rick DeJesus – Not at all.
 If there is a band really grinding your gears, you let them motivate you to make sure you are just better all around.
 I do not feel threatened by bands around us because I know our time is coming.
 I know someday we will be headlining some of these big name festival stages one day, we are building towards it.
 We have something special which we bring.
 I just work hard, keep my head down, and I know it is a matter of time until we are one of the elite rock bands of tomorrow.

 CrypticRock.com – My last question for you is pertaining to films.
 CrypticRock.com is a music and horror film publication so we like to focus on all the genres.
-If you are a fan of horror films what are some of your favorite horror films?
+If you are a fan of horror films, what are some of your favorite horror films?

 Rick DeJesus – I love horror films.
 I love Seven (1995) and the Saw series.
 Obviously Freddy and Jason are classics.
 When I was a kid one of the scariest movies for me was Stephen King’s It (1990).
 I used to not want to go near any sewers.
 There are some that are probably slipping my mind.
 I was always terrified of Jaws (1975), it made me not even want to go near the ocean.

 Rick DeJesus – I do not think the remakes are as good as the originals, they just lack the magic.
 I saw the Evil Dead (2013) remake and it was not even anything like the one I watched as a kid.
 The original was a little freakier, a little more out there.
 The only really good remake was the first The Texas Chainsaw Massacre (2003), that was really good.
-There are a couple which I think hit the mark, then there is a lot which really miss the mark dramatically.
-I am kind of torn on the remake thing, I think there are some which I am really impressed and others I think why did they even remake this movie and put in such a poor effort.
+There are a couple which I think hit the mark, then there are a lot which really miss the mark dramatically.
+I am kind of torn on the remake thing, I think there are some which I am really impressed with and others I think why did they even remake this movie and put in such a poor effort.

 New Line Cinema